audirline/spring-music-sqldb/README.md

 ## Important!!

-If the keys are being changed, table dropped and re-encypted clear database cache
+If the keys are being changed not, table dropped and re-encypted clear database cache

 ```
 ALTER DATABASE SCOPED CONFIGURATION CLEAR PROCEDURE_CACHE;